 Do I have to pay UMD’s tuition IN ADDITION to tuition at the university abroad?

 Not for semester or yearlong programs!
 You only pay tuition for the term(s) you’re studying at the university abroad.
 However, costs for UMD short-term programs include the entire cost for the course.

 Meh—I’ll travel after I graduate…

 Studying abroad is the perfect opportunity to travel internationally.
-After college, you may have loans to pay off, you may want to start your career or even start a family.
+After college, you may have loans to pay off, you may want to start your career or even a family.
 All of these can make international travel less of a possibility (especially for extended periods of time) after graduation.
-When you study abroad, you progress towards your degree and integrate the experience efficiently rather than making it something added onto an otherwise busy life.
+When you study abroad, you can progress towards your degree and integrate the experience efficiently rather than making it something added on to an otherwise busy life.

 It’s too much of a time commitment.

 Most students who study abroad wish they would have stayed longer.
 If the time commitment seems daunting, remember that in addition to semester and year-long programs, we offer short-term programs that run from 1–8 weeks during the school year and during breaks.

 I'm going to miss out on everything back home for a whole semester.